I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 Despite luggage in tow, we paused on the Ponte della Paglia to stare at the Bridge of Sighs.
 How many have stood here, desperate for a final glimpse of a loved one doomed to disappear forever into the infamous dungeons?

-The Piazza San Marco was once the centre of Europe.
+The Piazza San Marco was once the center of Europe.
 Our place of abode, the Istituto San Giuseppe, lay merely two hundred steps away.
-Our path lead under the Torre dell’Orologio, where two huge bronze moors have struck the hour (with variable accuracy) since the fifteenth century.
+Our path leads under the Torre dell’Orologio, where two huge bronze moors have struck the hour (with variable accuracy) since the fifteenth century.
 Our next steps lie along the Mercerie, a string of narrow alleys linking San Marco to the Rialto.
 Famous for shopping, it is only the things sold which have changed down the centuries; not the cobbles, not the buildings, not the throngs of people.
 The shops are tiny, often with room for only two or three people.

 By step forty we'd left the crowds for a world of restaurant-lined streets and tiny piazzas.
 Chairs and tables spilled from the cafes, and the smell of coffee and garlic filled the air.
 Our first slice of pizza proved thin-crust and perfect.